Skip to content

 }

-The lit top edge + dark bottom is the whole trick for "metal" — it tells your eye where the light is.
+A lit top edge over a dark bottom is the whole trick for metal.
+It tells your eye where the light is.

 2. A black well, then convex glass

-Don't sit the glass flush in the metal — float it in a black recessed well.
-A middle layer with a near-black fill and a deep inset shadow gives the dark margin all around the panel, so the glass reads as a separate part dropped into the housing:
+Don't sit the glass flush in the metal.
+Float it in a black recessed well.
+A middle layer with a near-black fill and a deep inset shadow gives you the dark margin all around the panel, so the glass reads as a separate part dropped into the housing:

 .hw-btn__well {